Moravian Margrave Wars: 1402

 Prokop's commanders John Sokol and Zikmund of Křižanova led the failed Assault on Jihlava in February 1402.
 An attack by Prokop on Šumperk was a similar disappointment.
 Zikmund of Křižanova was later successful in capturing Jevíčko.

 In March 1402, Wenceslaus was captured by his brother Sigismund.
 In June, by the joint action of Sigismund and Jobst, Prokop was lured out of Bezděz by trickery and then also captured and imprisoned.
 That same year, however, there was a fundamental turn in Jobst's politics.
 He broke with Sigismund, now leading the opposition to his rule.
 Allies were made in the Duchies of Silesia, and Wenceslaus' supporters started a greater resistance in Bohemia.

 Sigismund initially intended to bring Wenceslaus to Rome, perhaps to challenge King Rupert, but instead had him imprisoned in Vienna.
 He brought Prokop to captivity in Bratislava.
 Sigismund remained in Hungary to suppress an uprising by his political rival Ladislaus of Naples.
 Unable to field an army with support from the Hungarian nobility, Sigismund marched back to Bohemia with an army of Cuman mercenaries.

 In late 1402, Sigismund began his conquest of Kutná Hora, the location of the royal mint, to seize a portion of Wenceslaus' wealth and fund his own military.
-During this campaign, Sigismund's hetmen Markvart of Úlice died leading the Siege of Suchdol against Wenceslaus' ally Petr Píšek.
+During this campaign, Sigismund's hetman Markvart of Úlice died leading the Siege of Suchdol against Wenceslaus' ally Petr Píšek.
 Several other villages and castles in the vicinity were conquered and razed, such as during the Battle of Ratboř against the levies of Martin Oderin.
 The campaign culminated with the successful capture of Kutná Hora, whereby much gold and silver was seized, and the city residents were made to beg for mercy.
 Meanwhile, Sigismund's army continued to commit atrocities in the region.